gscalzo/gscalzo.github.io/content/blog/devfest-bletchley-park-national-museum-of-computing.md

 - Injecting richer project context and domain knowledge so generations land closer to spec.
 - How MCP (Model Context Protocol) and custom tools can expand Copilot beyond the editor.

-Lots to apply to my daily Copilot workflow.
+I came away with several changes to try in my daily Copilot workflow.

 ## Multi‑Agent Magic: Build Your First AI Team with Google ADK

 <img src="/images/blog/devfest-bletchley/sonali.jpeg" alt="Sonali Goel running the workshop" class="img-frame" />

-This hands‑on session by [Sonali Goel](https://www.linkedin.com/in/sonali-goel-tech/) delivered exactly what you want from a first build with ADK: a working multi‑agent starter you can extend.
-Using ADK with Gemini API (via `adk web`), Sonali showed an agent that plans tasks and coordinates other agents to complete them.
-Her repo is a great reference and I plan to adopt parts of it in my experiments:
+[Sonali Goel](https://www.linkedin.com/in/sonali-goel-tech/) used ADK with the Gemini API (via `adk web`) to build an agent that plans tasks and coordinates other agents.
+The result was a working starter project rather than a slide-only demo.
+I plan to borrow parts of its structure for my own experiments:

 - Multi‑agent study assistant structure with orchestration and tools
 - Clear separation of flows and capabilities